dry-rb/dry-monads/docsite/source/tracing-failures.html.md

 "Left" values of right-biased monads like `Maybe` and `Result` (as in, `None()` and `Failure()`) ignore blocks passed to `fmap` and `bind`.
 Because of this, these values travel across the application without any modification.
 If the place where a `Failure` was constructed is burried somewhere deep in the app or library code it may be pretty hard to find out where exactly the error occurred.

-This is a noticable downside compared to "good" old exceptions.
+This is a noticeable downside compared to "good" old exceptions.
 To address it, every `Failure(...)` and `None()` value tracks the line where it was created:

 ```ruby
 # create_user.rb